Eric Dinowitz: New York City Council

 Dinowitz was also appointed Chairman of the New York City Council Jewish Caucus.

-Controversy

-Calls were made for Dinowitz to resign as head of the Jewish caucus following revelations an Anti-Israel activist was named as director of the progressive caucus of which Dinowitz is also a member.
-Hank Sheinkopf, a former advisor to President Clinton and prominent NYC democrat advisor said "If Dinowitz remains a member of the City Council Progressive Caucus headed by an Israel-hater, he cannot head the Jewish Caucus."
-Meyer is against aid to Israel and opposes AIPAC.

 Music

 Dinowitz is a member of New York-based Jewish A cappella group Six13, who have performed worldwide, as well as making an appearance at the White House Hanukkah Party in 2016, hosted by President Barack Obama.

 Personal life

 Eric is married to Tamar Dinowitz.
 They have twin sons, Alex and Jesse.